 This activism came in two forms, as I wrote in “Who Killed Steampunk?”
 There was an attempt by anarchists to co-opt steampunk.
 That failed.
 There has also been a (sometimes overly zealous) effort to rid steampunk of misogyny and racism.
 That has been far more successful.

-Don’t think conservatives left because they wanted steampunk to be misogynist and racist.
+Don’t think conservatives left because they wanted steampunk to be misogynist or racist.
 Some, perhaps — and, with what’s happening in the United States, I can understand the temptation to conflate “conservative” with “misogynist” and “racist”.
 Millions of American conservatives voted for a misogynist and a racist.

 But it would be a mistake to paint everyone with the same brush.
 The right-of-center people I know who left steampunk aren’t bad people.
 They got tired of being called a bad person, especially when they had no desire to bring their politics into steampunk in the first place.